NB. Whilst this blog refers throughout to crate training puppies, the same methods can be used to crate train an adult dog.

 As mentioned above, start slowly!
 If the crate is all set up and looking inviting, your puppy will generally go over and investigate it!
 When they do, reward them by throwing a food treat into the crate or by the entrance to it.
 Having some treats already in the crate helps too!
 Repeat each time your puppy goes near the crate.
 If your puppy decides to settle inside the crate, allow them to do so and reward with a calm voice and a food treat.
 Don’t shut the door just yet, let them make their own decision about whether to stay or leave - this reinforces it as a good, safe and friendly place to be!

 Once your puppy is happily going into the crate of their own accord, start to close the door for a few seconds at a time and then increase the time the door is closed – as long as your puppy is relaxed.
 It is a good idea to encourage your puppy in when they are tired (after playing or exercising for example) and then close the door for a few seconds.
-If your puppy cries or whines, wait until they are quiet before opening the door, otherwise you will reinforce the crying.

 Remember, every time your puppy goes in and out of the crate it has to be a positive experience.

 A great way to start increasing the length of time your puppy is happy to stay in the crate is to feed them in it.
 Place their dinner bowl inside the crate and encourage them in to eat it.
 Do this a few times with the door left open.
 As your puppy becomes more comfortable eating in the crate, you can introduce closing the door – but do this only when your puppy starts to eat.
 Then just before your puppy finishes their dinner, open the door.
 You should then start to progress to leaving the door closed for a few minutes after they finish their dinner.
 If your puppy whines, wait until they are quiet before opening the door.